-ADEM's process for developing an inventory and ranking, in order of priority needs, for construction of waste treatment required to meet the applicable requirements of §301 and §302 of the federal CWA is set out in Chapter 335-6-4 of the ADEM Admin.
+ADEM's process for developing an inventory and ranking, in order of priority needs, for construction of waste treatment required to meet the applicable requirements of §301 and §302 of the federal CWA is set out in Chapter 335-11-1 of the ADEM Admin.
 Code.
 Specifically, ADEM Admin.
 Code r.
-335-6-4-.03 describes the annual preparation of a project priority list, ADEM Admin.
+335-11-1-.04 describes the annual preparation of a project priority list and ADEM Admin.
 Code r.
-335-6-4-.04 covers the point rating system for the priority list, and ADEM Admin.
-Code r.
-335-6-4-.05 addresses the point rating determinants.
+335-11-1-.05 covers the criteria for ranking.